SP2-Consortium/SP2-Speech-Corpus/README.md

 ##Contents

 The corpus contains recordings of 50 pairs of sentences comprising a sentence with predetermined emphasis and one without.
 The sentences are divided in 5 groups according to the type of emphasis:
-    A. Emphasis on one word
+    1. Emphasis on one word
-    B. Emphasis early on in the sentence
+    2. Emphasis early on in the sentence
-    C. Contrastive emphasis
+    3. Contrastive emphasis
-    D. Contrastive emphasis in a question
+    4. Contrastive emphasis in a question
-    E. Emphasis as a result of a semantic focus on a relatively large constituent
+    5. Emphasis as a result of a semantic focus on a relatively large constituent

 In the initial commit there are recordings from 8 speakers in 6 languages: English, French, German, Hungarian, Serbian, and Macedonian.
 Contributions are welcome.

 ##References

-The SP2 Speech Corpus is presented in
+The SP2 Speech Corpus is presented in:

 Sečujski, Milan, Branislav Gerazov, Tamás Gábor Csapó, Vlado Delić, Philip N. Garner, Aleksandar Gjoreski, David Guennec et al. "Design of a Speech Corpus for Research on Cross-Lingual Prosody Transfer."
 In International Conference on Speech and Computer, pp. 199-206.
 Springer International Publishing, 2016.

 ```